Dining with us

 Booking really is essential

 We only prepare and cook the amount of food for the number of people that are coming, so you need to book your places at the table in advance.
-Be sure to tell us how many adults, children (3-12yrs) and infants (under 3yrs) make up your total party and if you need any high chairs.
+Be sure to tell us how many adults, children (4-12yrs) and infants (3 years and under) make up your total party and if you need any high chairs.
 Once booked, please keep in touch if your numbers change.

 Punctuality, a polite note

-Why not come along early and enjoy some conversation, a few drinks, and perhaps a look round the herb garden and nearby fields?
+Why not come along early and enjoy some conversation, a few drinks, and perhaps a look round the Field Kitchen Garden.
 Thanks for your support with this.

 The lunch of my life

 Every single dish was simply wonderful, not to mention wonderfully simple